LuFernandoMG/ethonline24/README.md

    - Integrated OpenZeppelin libraries for ERC20, ReentrancyGuard, and Ownable for security and standard compliance.
    - Added a new mapping (`investorsByLeaseId`) to improve the efficiency of token distribution by tracking unique investors for each leasing request.
     - Refined the investment and token distribution process to ensure accurate tracking and distribution, especially for investors who make multiple investments.
+   - Implemented `CrowdLeasingFactory` to dynamically deploy new instances of `CrowdLeasingContract` for different users.
+This factory contract ensures that each user can create a leasing contract with unique parameters, including the token name and symbol.
+   - Developed comprehensive tests for `CrowdLeasingFactory` to verify the correct deployment of new contracts and proper initialization with user-provided parameters.
+   - Integrated factory contract deployment script (`FactoryDeploy.s.sol`) to automate the deployment process.

+    - **Factory Deployment:**
+  - Successfully deployed the `CrowdLeasingFactory` contract on the Rootstock testnet.
+  - This factory contract allows the creation of multiple `CrowdLeasingContract` instances dynamically, facilitating decentralized leasing operations on the platform.
+  - Tested the deployment on the testnet, confirming contract creation and interaction functionalities.

 ### To Do